XSCALE-Alliance/people/directory/marijn-van-der-zee.md

 I work in an open and transparent way, sometimes confronting, but always respectful towards people and with the organization's goals in mind.
-I think I'm skillful and knowledgeable, yet I continuously find that there are better ways to go about my work and that there still is much to learn.
+I think I'm skillful and knowledgeable, yet I continuously find that there are better ways to go about my work.
+There still is much for me to learn.